davidliuk/blog/src/standardized/TOEFL/SPEAKING/独立题/README.md

 kids are not mature enough to tell the right from the wrong, so they may imitate some negative behaviors in video games, like bad language or violence.

 kids are not very mature and independent.
 I don't think they have the ability to take good care of a pet.

+### 童年快乐

+During childhood, we don't have to worry about the responsibilities and pressures that come with adulthood.
+We are free to play, explore, and enjoy life without any major concerns.
+As a university student, ...
+However, if I were a child, I wouldn't have to worry about these things.
+Childhood is a time of innocence, joy, and carefree happiness.
+It is a time when we can fully embrace our curiosity and imagination.

 ## 生活类